edom/work/edom.github.io/research.md

             - It's like hiring someone to imitate you for life.
             - Is it legit?
                 - [Wikipedia: Digital immortality](https://en.wikipedia.org/wiki/Digital_immortality)
+    - Does fasting help someone heal from a disease?
+        - Hypothesis: it might help healing because when you not don't eat, your body's immune system can focus on fighting the disease.
+        - Hypothesis: it might worsen the disease because your body doesn't get enough nutrient to fight the disease.
+        - Hypothesis: it might have no effect.
 - Unstructured ramblings, drafts, thoughts, opinions
     - [Economics]({% link economics.md %})
     - [Government]({% link government.md %})